wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

 ### Give Read-Only Access to Your Amazon Account and Get the Role ARN

-To grant Tanzu Observability with read-only access to your Amazon account, you need to provide an account ID and external ID.
+To grant Tanzu Observability with read-only access to your Amazon account, you need to create a role and provide an account ID and external ID.
 While the account ID is a constant value - the ID (in our case - the Wavefront ID) to which you want to grant access to your resources, the external ID is not a constant value.
 The external ID is a secret identifier that is known by you and Tanzu Observability by Wavefront (the third-party).
 The external ID is time-sensitive and regenerated each time you reopen the AWS Integration setup page, and you cannot reuse it.

 For information about external IDs and how they are used in AWS, see [How to Use External ID When Granting Access to Your AWS Resources](https://aws.amazon.com/blogs/security/how-to-use-external-id-when-granting-access-to-your-aws-resources/).

+<a name="GUI"></a>

-<p><span style="font-size: large; font-weight: 500">GUI Method</span></p>
+<p><span style="font-size: medium; font-weight: 800">GUI Method</span></p>

+<a name="GetIDs"></a>

-**Step 1: Get the Account ID and the External ID**
+**Task 1: Get the Account ID and the External ID**

-To provide read-only access through the UI and set up the integration, you need an account ID and an external ID.
 To get the account ID and the external ID, do the following:

 1. Log in to your Wavefront cluster.
 2. Click **Integrations** on the toolbar and click the **Amazon Web Services** integration tile.